Zika - Risk AssessmentFactors health professionals should consider when advising those travelling to Zika virus affected areas

-The following additional factors should be considered for each traveller, and will help health professionals to assess and communicate the potential risks associated with ZIKV infection, and allow the traveller to make as informed a decision as possible regarding their travel plans.
+The following factors should be considered for each traveller, and will help health professionals to assess and communicate the potential risks associated with ZIKV infection, and allow the traveller to make as informed a decision as possible regarding their travel plans.

 Is the traveller:

-- The male partner of a woman planning pregnancy or of child bearing age
+- The male partner of a woman planning pregnancy

 - Immunosuppressed or do they have any co-morbidities